Background pattern

 • Clonidine (medication used to control blood pressure or migraines).

-• Rifampicin (medication used to treat infections).
+• Rifampicin (medication for treating infections).

-• Cimetidine (medication used to treat gastrointestinal problems).
+• Cimetidine (medication for treating stomach problems).

 • Inducers or inhibitors of hepatic metabolism (medications that modify the elimination of other medications from the body).

-• MAO inhibitors (medications used to treat depression).
+• Monoamine oxidase inhibitors (medications for depression).

-Carvedilol Alter with food, drinks, and alcohol
+Taking Carvedilol Alter with food, drinks, and alcohol

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using any medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using any medication.

-Carvedilol is not recommended during pregnancy and breastfeeding.
+The use of carvedilol is not recommended during pregnancy and breastfeeding.

-Driving and operating machinery
+Driving and using machines

-Carvedilol Alter contains saccharose and lactose
+Carvedilol Alter contains sucrose and lactose

-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-3. How to Take Carvedilol Alter
+3. How to take Carvedilol Alter

 Follow exactly the administration instructions of this medication indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.